|Fees||Look up fees|

-The subject will cover topics such as basic soil mechanics, stresses in soils, effective stress principle, Coulomb failure criteria, site investigation, permeability and seepage, flow nets, the effect of seepage on stability, slope stability principles, surface runoff, landslides, methods of analysis, design and remediation, trade-off analysis in engineering design, optimisation techniques, the use of computer models to solve seepage and slope stability problems in the engineering design process.
+The subject will cover topics such as basic soil mechanics, stresses in soils, effective stress principle, Coulomb failure criteria, site investigation, permeability and seepage, flow nets, the effect of seepage on stability, slope stability principles, surface runoff, landslides, design and remediation, trade-off analysis in engineering design, optimisation techniques, the use of computer simulation models to solve engineering design problems.

 On completion of this subject the student will be able to: